-AUSTIN, Texas, June 2, 2026 /PRNewswire/ -- The Pink Pill: Sex, Drugs & Who Has Control, the award-winning Paramount+ documentary on systemic bias in women's sexual health, is now an accredited continuing education activity for healthcare professionals.
-Learn at Pinnacle, a jointly accredited provider of continuing medical education (CME) and continuing education (CE), today announced it has accredited the film as a reflective, film-based learning activity offering 2 credits across nine healthcare professions.
+The Pink Pill: Sex, Drugs & Who Has Control, the award-winning Paramount+ documentary on systemic bias in women's sexual health, is now available for CE/CME as part of an accredited reflective continuing education activity for healthcare professionals.
+Learn at Pinnacle, a jointly accredited provider of continuing medical education (CME) and continuing education (CE), today announced it has accredited a reflective learning activity built around the film, offering 2 credits across nine healthcare professions.
 The film, directed by award-winning filmmaker Aisling Chin-Yee and produced by Catalyst and Everywoman Studios, is currently streaming on Paramount+.

 The activity offers 2 credits across the following professions: